Applied Microbiology

 Designed around pathogen elimination, not visual cleanliness.

-Relaef's six-step clinical wash was designed with the above microbiology in mind.
-88–92°C thermal cycle.
-Enzymatic pre-soak to break down biofilm.
-Ozone finish to eliminate surface pathogens without chlorine. pH-balanced rinse at 6.5.
+Relaef's six step clinical wash was designed with the above microbiology in mind.
+88 to 92°C thermal cycle.
+Enzymatic pre soak to break down biofilm.
+Ozone finish to eliminate surface pathogens without chlorine. pH balanced rinse at 6.5.

-Each set is retired at 250–280 wash cycles — before fabric degradation creates pathogen retention sites — and replaced with fresh stock at no cost to the hotel.
+Each set is retired at 250 to 280 wash cycles, before fabric degradation creates pathogen retention sites, and replaced with fresh stock at no cost to the hotel.

 Linen retired before degradation creates risk